EtienneCmb/visbrain/docs/sleep.rst

 Define only markers
 +++++++++++++++++++

-Annotations can be seen as the combination of a time-code with a text attached to it.
-If you don't need to attach text, you can only specify the time-code in seconds :
+Annotations can be seen as the combination of a time-code and a label.
+If you don't need a label to your event, you can only specify the time-code in seconds:

 .. code-block:: python